apioo/fusio-tools-electron/README.md

-# Fusio electron app
+# Fusio Electron App

-This is a simple electron app around the Fusio backend app.
-You can use this app to connect to a Fusio system from your local computer so you don't need to host the javascript app.
+This is a simple electron app around the [Fusio](https://www.fusio-project.org/) backend app.
+You can use this app to connect to a Fusio instance from your local computer so you don't need to host the javascript app.

 ## Installation